 Chapman University is committed to providing a residential living program with a strong community–building emphasis which enables our residents to both meet new people and experience new situations.

-Our residence halls provide a variety of living options including single, double, and triple occupancy rooms; some of which are suited with a shared bath while others have private bathrooms.
+Our residence halls provide a variety of living options including single, double and triple occupancy rooms; some options are suited with a shared bath while others have private bathrooms.

 In addition to traditional residence halls, Chapman University housing also offers several apartment communities for students.